jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Vice-versa bend.][vice-versa-bend]** Use in place of sheet bend for joining stretchy rope.
-- **[Butterfly bend.][butterfly-bend]** Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than the tidiness of a rope.
+- **[Butterfly bend.][butterfly-bend]** Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
 - **[Zeppelin bend.][zeppelin-bend]** Use anywhere you'd use the alpine butterfly bend, such as when mooring blimps.